University College Cork: Clubs, societies and representation

 University College Cork has over 100 active societies and 50 different sports clubs.
 There are academic, charitable, creative, gaming/role-playing, political, religious, and social societies and clubs incorporating field sports, martial arts, watersports as well outdoor and indoor team and individual sports.
 UCC clubs are sponsored by Bank of Ireland, with the UCC Skull and Crossbones as the mascot for all UCC sports teams.
 100 students received scholarships in 26 different sports in 2010.
+The primary sports campus is the Mardyke, with additional grass pitches at "The Farm" in Bishopstown.

 The activities of UCC's societies include charity work; with over €100,000 raised annually by the Surgeon Noonan society, €10,000 raised by the War Gaming and Role Playing Society (WARPS) through its international gaming convention Warpcon, €10,000 raised by the UCC Law Society for the Cambodia orphanage and the UCC Pharmacy Society supports the Cork Hospitals Children's Club every year with a number of events.
 UCC societies also sometimes attract high-profile speakers such as Robert Fisk who addressed the Law Society, Nick Leeson, and Senator David Norris, who was the 2009/2010 honorary president of the UCC Philosophical Society.

 An Chuallacht (/ga/, meaning "the fellowship") is UCC's Irish language and culture society.
 Founded in 1912, this society promotes the Irish language, and was awarded the Glór na nGael "Irish Society of the Year Award" in 2009.

 The UCC Students' Union (UCCSU) acts as the representative body of the 17,000 students attending UCC.
 Each student is automatically a member by virtue of a student levy.
 The student-run radio station, "UCC 98.3FM", broadcasts on the campus.